Slaymish/my-digital-garden/src/site/notes/SWEN221/SWEN Assertions.md

 // If x is null and assertions enabled
 ```

-# How to enable assertions
+# How to Enable Assertions

 *May be disabled by default*

 CLI: